 Families flock to this 235-acre park on sunny days, and it’s no wonder.
 As well as being simply beautiful to take a stroll around, Sefton Park also has a Victorian Palm House with lots of exotic plants for the kids to learn about, caves and waterfalls to explore - and, of course, a great play area.

 When time is tight on a day trip, a bus tour is the perfect way to explore the city.
-Liverpool City Sights offers a hop on hop off bus tour starting from Albert Docks in Liverpool city centre.
+City Explorer Liverpool offers an 'Open Top, Hop On, Hop off' bus tour starting from Albert Docks in Liverpool city centre.
 You’ll hear a wealth of information about the city and kids will love being able to sit on the open-air top deck of the bus.

 Football stadium tour

 If your kids are football fanatics, then a tour of their team’s stadium is a must when visiting the city.
 The only choice is whether to go for Anfield, Liverpool FC’s ground, or Goodison Park, home of Everton.